Beginner's guide to ham radioGuides to amateur radio for beginners

 - Repeaters Use Guide

-- Repeaters what are they and how to use them. pdf file by w4ua
+- A document about Repeaters what are they and how to use them in a pdf file format

 - Satellite for Beginners

 - Learn how to start using ham radio satellites for your DX contacts, PDF presentation by Dave Long